JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the line-spacing value for the text range.

 ```
-FUNCTION CTextPara2.GetLineSpacing () AS SINGLE
+FUNCTION GetLineSpacing () AS SINGLE
    DIM Value AS SINGLE
    this.SetResult(m_pTextPara2->lpvtbl->GetLineSpacing(m_pTextPara2, @Value))
    RETURN Value